realm/SwiftLint/README.md

 # SwiftLint

-An experimental tool to enforce Swift style and conventions, loosely based on [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide).
+A tool to enforce Swift style and conventions, loosely based on [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide).

 SwiftLint hooks into [Clang](http://clang.llvm.org) and